conniecombs/SimpleFile-Linux/docs/UPDATER_RELEASE.md

 3. Create a tag such as `v1.1.0`, or run the `Release` GitHub Actions workflow manually.
 Leave the manual version blank to use the checked-in manifest version, or enter either `1.1.0` or `v1.1.0`.
-4. The release workflow runs quality gates and builds each platform.
+4. The release workflow runs quality gates and builds Linux x64 artifacts.
 If `TAURI_SIGNING_PRIVATE_KEY` is configured, it signs updater artifacts, uploads signatures, and uploads `latest.json`.
 Without that secret, draft release builds use `src-tauri/tauri.local.conf.json` and upload installer artifacts